 Art programs generally want 15 to 20 examples of artwork and most will accept a digital disc containing those images.
-Some schools still require slides, while still others require original artwork.
+Some schools ask for images to be uploaded to Slideroom, while other schools still require slides or original artwork.
 This is especially true of professional art schools.
 Some university art programs may only require that you begin taking studio classes and declare a major in the sophomore year.